 \section{Abstract}

-This paper is concerned with distributed stochastic multi-agent optimization problem over a class of time-varying network with slowly decreasing communication noise effects.
-This paper considers the problem in composite optimization setting which is more general in noisy network optimization.
-It is noteworthy that existing methods for noisy network optimization are Euclidean projection based.
-We present two related different classes of non-Euclidean methods and investigate their convergence behavior.
-One is distributed stochastic composite mirror descent type method (DSCMD-N) which provides a more general algorithm framework than former works in this literature.
-As a counterpart, we also consider a composite dual averaging type method (DSCDA-N) for noisy network optimization.
-Some main error bounds for DSCMD-N and DSCDA-N are obtained.
-The trade-off among stepsizes, noise decreasing rates, convergence rates of algorithm is analyzed in detail.
+This paper is concerned with distributed stochastic multi-agent constrained optimization problem over time-varying network with a class of communication noise.
+This paper considers the problem in composite optimization setting which is more general in the literature of noisy network optimization.
+It is noteworthy that the mainstream existing methods for noisy network optimization are Euclidean projection based.
+Based on Bregman projection-based mirror descent scheme, we present a non-Euclidean method and investigate their convergence behavior.
+This method is the distributed stochastic composite mirror descent type method (DSCMD-N) which provides a more general algorithm framework.
+Some new error bounds for DSCMD-N are obtained.
 To the best of our knowledge, this is the first work to analyze and derive convergence rates of optimization algorithm in noisy network optimization.
-We show that an optimal rate of $O(1/\sqrt{T})$ in nonsmooth convex optimization can be obtained for proposed methods under appropriate communication noise condition.
-Moveover, convergence rates in different orders are comprehensively derived in both expectation convergence and high probability convergence sense.
+We also show that an optimal rate of $O(1/\sqrt{T})$ in nonsmooth convex optimization can be obtained for the proposed method under appropriate communication noise condition.
+Moveover, novel convergence results are comprehensively derived in expectation convergence, high probability convergence and almost surely sense.